code-and-effect/effective_website/README.md

 # Effective Website

-This is a rails 5 starter website that uses most of the effective_* gems.
+This is a rails starter website that uses most of the effective_* gems.

+Rails 5.1

-Version 1.1.0
+Version 1.2

 ## Getting Started